-On contrary the summer production should be lower than the seasonal level.
+In contrast, the summer production should be lower than the seasonal level.
 The different curves show an abrupt decrease indicating an anticipated vegetation senescence due to the dry conditions.

-This phase is even earlier than last dry year for Basse Normandie and Limousin.
+This phase is even earlier than the last dry year for Basse Normandie and Limousin.

 In Italy the pasture production was better than the last five years and was exceptional for Sardinia.
-From mid June the vegetation has started its normal senescence phase.
+From mid-June the vegetation has started its normal senescence phase.

-In east Wales (UK) and in the southern and eastern Ireland the vegetation index show a better biomass potential during a short peri- od in May and June.
+In east Wales (UK) and in southern and eastern Ireland the vegetation index show a better biomass potential during a short period in May and June.
 The vegetation growth was delayed but reached a higher potential than the previous year.
-From the 2nd dekad of June the curve shows a reduction of the biomass production.
+From the second dekad of June the curve shows a reduction of the biomass production.

-In $\underline{Netherland} \ and \ \underline{Germany}$ the curves show an early vegetation growth with a \underline{lower} potential than the previous years.
+In the Netherland and Germany the curves show an early vegetation growth with a lower potential than in previous years.
 In Poland the vegetation growth started in delay and reached the same maximum level as 2002.
 The vegetation has not yet started its senescence phase.